 You will be in the recovery room for a short time before being sent to your hospital bed.
-Most patients can be discharged home on the same day of the procedure.
-Some patients usually will stay one or two nights in the hospital.
+Most patients usually will stay one or two nights in the hospital, although it is possible to have a Robot Assisted Laparoscopic Hysterectomy as an ambulatory procedure.
 There may be some discomfort around the incision sites, within the vagina, and on the lower abdomen depending on the procedure you had performed.
 Most patients have some sense of urgency (the feeling of a need to urinate).
 There will be a small dressing over the abdominal incision site, which is to remain until your follow up visit unless otherwise instructed.
 Sometimes a catheter is left in the urethra and removed the afternoon or morning after surgery, when you are better able to walk to the toilet.